This article was written by Brian Vukadinovich, an experienced pro se litigant and the author of Motion for Justice: I Rest My Case.

 I represented myself at the 5-day federal jury trial and won the case.
 The jury determined that my former public school corporation employer violated my due process rights, and they awarded me $203,840.39, well more than what the judge pressured me to accept.
 During the trial, I noticed that there was no activity going on in the other courtrooms in the federal building.
 This seemed very strange.
 One would think, with all the lawsuits that are being filed, that the courtrooms would be busy with hearings and trials.
 But for the entire week, I saw no activity in any of the other courtrooms.
 This is a cause for alarm as it is a clear indicator of the problem with courts routinely dismissing lawsuits, rather than preserving the right to a jury trial.

-I talked a little about the problems with the courts in this recent interview with Jason Goodman (where we discussed my new book, Motion for Justice — I Rest My Case):
+I talked a little about the problems with the courts in a recent interview with Jason Goodman (where we discussed my new book, Motion for Justice — I Rest My Case):